‘We’re moving to Thailand to teach English!’

 We expected the children to cling onto our every word and be desperate to learn English in order to secure a better future for themselves.
 In reality, that’s an arrogant way to think.
 A lot of kids here actively hate learning the language and just cannot be bothered to get involved.

 I used to get frustrated at this, but then I remembered the days of Spanish and French in Year 7 where I would refuse to write in anything but colourful, smelly gel pens because I didn’t value the subject as much as the others.
 And the hundreds of crude, albeit anatomically incorrect, pictures drawn in the textbooks!

 So I try now to give the kids a bit of slack and use the textbook we’re given as loosely as I can get away with.
 It has to be games games games otherwise they’re not interested.

 Don’t get me wrong, there are days when I bounce out of school beaming because the shy kid said a new word.
 Sometimes I have a hilarious completely off-topic conversation with the grade 5s.
 One time I got a round of applause because I practised my Chinese (actually, all I said was nǐhǎo and they all just exploded with excitement).

-When you move to another country, whether it’s teaching abroad or starting your business in Australia, the most important thing is to be adaptable.
+When you move to another country, whether it’s teaching abroad or working in a pub in Australia, the most important thing is to be adaptable.
 We arrived here with so many misconceptions and judgemental views.
 We thought it was dirty in China because they spit and there are only holes in the ground for toilets.
 And everyone speaks English, people are very poor…the list goes on.

 Really, it’s more hygienic to squat when doing your business because you’re not touching anyone else’s downstairs germs.
 The bathroom areas get quite grotty but I challenge you to find me a clean public toilet anywhere in the world!